michaelcampbell215/manufacturing-line-productivity-analysis/README.md

-# Manufacturing Line Productivity Analysis: Technical Report
+# Manufacturing Line Productivity Analysis
 ## Project Objectives

 The primary goal of this analysis was to identify the root causes of production downtime on a key beverage bottling line.
 The objectives were: